-Raspberries are ready to pick when they easily separate from the receptacle or core.
+Blackberries do not separate from the core, so ripeness should be judged by color and taste.
 To maintain fresh quality, place fruit in shallow containers, no more than three berries deep, and cool the fruit in the refrigerator as quickly as possible.
 Fruit properly harvested and held at this temperature can maintain fresh quality for three to seven days.
 If the fruit is to be made into jam or jelly, process it immediately, or freeze it until ready to use.